 27. Watch a Water Puppet Show

-Hanoi’s famous water puppets are one of the top things to see and do.
+Hanoi’s famous water puppets are one of the top things to do in Vietnam for a bespoke experience.
 The Thang Long Water Puppet Theater is really one of a kind, and while a very simple concept, it is a truly enjoyable evening.

-Located in the center of Hanoi, next to the lake, shows take place every evening at 16:00, 18:30, 19:20, and 20:00.
-It is a great way to learn about Vietnamese culture and an excellent outing if you are looking for things to do with kids in Hanoi or are a bug kid yourself.
+Located in the center of Hanoi, next to the lake, shows take place every evening at 4, 6:30, 7:20, and 8 PM.
+It is a great way to learn about Vietnamese culture and an excellent outing if you are looking for things to do with kids in Hanoi or are a big kid yourself.

-28. Eat Dinner at the Side of the Street
+28. Eat Dinner on the Side of the Street

 Street food in Vietnam, how the people miss you so!
 You will honestly find the best food options on the side of the street, be it freshly made spring rolls, chicken feet grilled on a small BBQ, or finding the sugar cane man to buy a delicious sugary treat.

 The trick is to get over your fear and worry about getting sick and just dive straight in.
-If you’re not sure where to go and what to eat, you can sign up for a street food tour where a young, local guide will introduce you to all the best street vendors and will take you to places they know are high in quality and taste!
+Not sure where to go in Vietnam or what to eat?
+You can sign up for a street food tour where a young local guide will introduce you to all the best street vendors and take you to places they know are high in quality and taste.

 29. Tour Hue’s Imperial City in a Carriage

 Not so long ago, this city was the Imperial Capital of Vietnam.
-It was constructed in 1804, with the large fortress and palace complex surrounded by 2.5-kilometer armor and a perimeter wall.
+It was constructed in 1804, with the large fortress and palace complex surrounded by 1.5-mile (2.5 km) armor and a perimeter wall.
 It’s a wonderful place to explore and photograph, brimming with color and history.

 30. Go Quad Biking in Mui Ne